Ifetakuro/Ifetakuro/README.md

-- 👋 Hi, I’m @fisayotakuro
+- 👋 Hi, I’m @ife
-- 👀 I’m interested in front end web development
+- 👀 I’m an aspiring software developer
-- 🌱 I’m currently learning HTML, CSS and JavaScript
+- 🌱 I’m currently learning JavaScript and React
 - 💞️ I’m looking to collaborate on web development projects
-- 📫 How to reach me takurofisayo@gmail.com

 <!---
 Ifetakuro/Ifetakuro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.